-There are thousands of mental health bloggers out there, but these top 100 mental health blogs are particularly powerful sources of insight, wisdom and support.
+There are thousands of mental health bloggers out there, but these top 100 mental health blogs are particularly powerful sources of insight, wisdom, and support.
 Since the COVID-19 pandemic hit in 2020 we’ve seen mental health issues on the rise, and it’s more important than ever to find wellness in your life.
 The following bloggers have been carefully awarded spots on this list for their exemplary work and high ranking among the world’s long list of anxiety blogs, bipolar disorder blogs, depression blogs, eating disorder blogs, OCD blogs, PTSD blogs, and more.

 This ultimate list is curated with the top bloggers who have successfully used their stories to dismantle stigma, change lives, and rewrite the mental health narrative.
 The following blogs feature content on a variety of mental health topics which include everything from depression blogs to OCD blogs to PTSD blogs and other mental health blogs.

-The Mighty is a seemingly never-ending resource which provides support to people living with mental health disorders.
+The Mighty is a seemingly never-ending resource that provides support to people living with mental health disorders.
 Content on the Mighty covers more than 6,000 topics and is mostly authored by people who themselves are affected by mental health conditions.

 2.)
 The OCD Stories

 The OCD Stories publishes real stories to educate and inspire those living with OCD.
-More than a blog, The OCD Stories also offers a podcast, which has been downloaded over 2 million times, for people with OCD, families affected by OCD and therapists treating those with OCD.
+More than a blog, The OCD Stories also offers a podcast, which has been downloaded over 2 million times, for people with OCD, families affected by OCD, and therapists treating those with OCD.

 The award-winning writer and blogger, Douglas Cootey, is the mastermind behind A Splintered Mind.
 Cootey’s blog combines humor with personal anecdotes to overcome the stigma surrounding ADHD and depression while creating an incredibly supportive online community of like-minded people.

-Since 1995, the Wing of Madness blog has been offering a guide to recognizing, understanding and seeking treatment for major depressive disorder.
+Since 1995, the Wing of Madness blog has been offering a guide to recognizing, understanding, and seeking treatment for major depressive disorder.
 Wing of Madness covers every major topic from diagnosing depression to depression and self-care.

-Founded by Lisa Brookes Kift, MFT, the Love and Life Toolbox is packed with resources for fostering emotional wellness and healthy relationships.
-More than a blog, Love and Life offers courses, consultations and endless content.
+Founded by Lisa Brookes Kift, MFT, the Love, and Life Toolbox is packed with resources for fostering emotional wellness and healthy relationships.
+More than a blog, Love and Life offers courses, consultations, and endless content.

-Lawyers With Depression is an award-winning focused on stress, anxiety and depression in the legal profession.
+Lawyers With Depression is an award-winning focused on stress, anxiety, and depression in the legal profession.
 The blog has been featured in many major news outlets and provides a much-needed resource for legal professionals coping with mental health.

 9.)
 The Worry Games